keentux/unified-kernel-image-tool/README.md

   help:                 Print this helper

 INFO:
-    Create or remove a sdboot entry for the specified UKI.
+  Create or remove a sdboot entry for the specified UKI or initrd.
   If uki from path (--uki) point to a binary outside the boot partition, it will try to install it into /boot/efi/.
   If uki just mention an uki name file, it will search the binary from '/usr/lib/modules/$ker_ver/$image'.
+  If the initrd provided isn't in the boot partition, it will copy it in /boot

 EXAMPLE:
-  uki-tool sdboot --add -k 6.9.9-1-default -efi /EFI/opensuse -u uki-0.1.0.efi
+  uki-tool sdboot --add -k 6.10.5-1-default -efi /EFI/opensuse -u uki-0.1.0.efi
-  uki-tool sdboot --remove -k 6.9.9-1-default -u uki-0.1.0.efi
+  uki-tool sdboot --remove -k 6.10.5-1-default -u uki-0.1.0.efi
 ```

 ### f) addon